-In 2021, tuition for full-time students at Vermont Technical College was $14,712 a year for in-state students and $28,128 a year for out-of-state students.
+In 2022, tuition for full-time students at Vermont Tech was $14,712 a year for in-state students and $28,128 a year for out-of-state students.

 Public schools receive funds from the state to help them cover costs.
-Public, state schools can offer lower tuition for students who meet the requirements for in-state residency..
+Public, state schools can offer lower tuition for students who meet the requirements for in-state residency.

 International students without financial need may be eligible for merit-based institutional scholarships.

 The cost of books often surprises first-year college students.
-The actual cost of books depends on the courses you take and the materials required.
+The actual cost of books and supplies depends on the courses you take and the textbooks, computer programs, or other materials are required..
 To save money, many students choose to use books from the library or buy used textbooks and materials.

-Most schools charge some yearly fees to help cover the cost of facilties, like the computer labs and libraries, athletic facilities, and more.
-Full-time undergrads at Vermont Tech pay $1,810 in fees each academic year.
+Most schools charge some yearly fees to help cover the cost of facilties, like the library, gym and computer labs.

-|2021 Total Tuition and Expenses
+|2023 Total Tuition and Expenses

 |Room and Board